TelegramMessenger/Telegram-iOS/docs/Guide-Installation-Setup-template.md

 11. Expand `Copy Bundle Resources`.
 12. Drag & Drop `HockeySDKResources.bundle` from the `Products` folder in `HockeySDK.xcodeproj`
 13. Select `Build Settings`
+14. In `Header Search Paths`, add a path to `$(SRCROOT)\Vendor\HockeyKit\Classes`
-14. Search for `Other Linker Flags`
+15. Search for `Other Linker Flags`
-15. Double click on the build Setting titled Other Linker Flags.
+16. Double click on the build Setting titled Other Linker Flags.
-16. Add `-ObjC`
+17. Add `-ObjC`
-17. Hit `Done`.
+18. Hit `Done`.
-18. HockeySDK-iOS also needs a JSON library.
+19. HockeySDK-iOS also needs a JSON library.
 If you deployment target iOS >= 5, everything is set.
 If your deployment target is iOS 4.x, please include one of the following libraries:
 	* [JSONKit](https://github.com/johnezang/JSONKit)
 	* [SBJSON](https://github.com/stig/json-framework)
 	* [YAJL](https://github.com/gabriel/yajl-objc)